-When talking about handling, the thing that goes in favor of catamarans is two engines, which can work separately for better maneuvering.
+When talking about handling, the thing that goes in favour of catamarans is two engines, which can work separately for better manoeuvring.
 Also, catamarans have a more shallow draft which is good for shallow bays and coves.

-Strong arguments for sailboats is that they can make easily sudden and sharp turns and can be handled without problems in narrow straits.
+Strong arguments for sailboats are that they can make easily sudden and sharp turns and can be handled without problems in narrow straits.

 Maintenance & Price

 When maintenance is considered, catamarans are more expensive because they are bigger and have ‘two of everything.’